juniorohanyere/stogram/README.md

 # Acknowledgments

-- I extend my appreciation to the open-source community and all contributors especially thos who have contributed, and those who are still contributing to the possibility of this project.
+- Extending an appreciation to the open-source community and all contributors especially thos who have contributed, and those who are still contributing to the possibility of this project.
 Thank you for your support!

 > Experience the future of command-line chat applications with Stogram!
 > You're really gonna enjoy this